I’ve been asked this question too many times…

 As either a potential designer, developer, freelancer, or the owner of a website design business it’s important that you know how to answer this question and understand what your competitor is charging as well as how you can create value.

-And, on the flip-side, if you’re a business owner looking for information on the cost of developing your own site (either using a service, or hiring a developer) you need to understand the many levels of answers that can come from such a broad question.
+And, on the flip-side, if you’re a business owner looking for information on the cost of developing your own site (either using a service like an ecommerce platform to build your online shop, or hiring a developer) you need to understand the many levels of answers that can come from such a broad question.

 In both cases – it’s important to remember that although a website is a “digitized” item, a website is still a product, but it’s also a service.

 Except there are two problems – they’re nothing like conventional products, and “service” is a four letter word in this industry.

 Years ago, I even took the time to create a whole write up on the topic over on my main site entitled “What Does a Website Cost?” and to this day – even after years of being up (and years of edits) it’s still one of the most popular pages and definitely the most commented.
 This is a question that we field all day, every day.

 There’s a whole relationship (between you and your client, or you and the company you hire to do your website) that crops up through the process of web development, and this relationship, as well as the ongoing support that continues AFTER the site has launched is what separates this “product” from others.